 Contact Glitch Support

-If you’re still stuck with a problem that only a Glitch Support Engineer would be able to help you with (for example, if your editor view is stuck, you need a custom domain removed, or you’re not sure why your project was suspended), you can create a ticket in our Help Center.
+If you’re still stuck with a problem that only a Glitch Support Engineer would be able to help you with (for example, if your editor view is stuck, you need a custom domain removed, or you’re not sure why your project was suspended), you can send us a support request.

 Searching Online for Code Help